J. Schuyler “Sky” Alland

 All faculty, administrators, staff and students are invited to nominate candidates for the scholarship.
 A committee of 4th year student representatives reviews the nominees and recommends finalists.

-On the first weekend in March, the Sky Alland Scholarship Award Selection Committee convenes at the University to interview the finalists and select a winner.
-The award is a full scholarship for 2014-15.
+On the first weekend in April, the Sky Alland Scholarship Award Selection Committee convenes at the University to interview the finalists and select a winner.
+The award is a full scholarship.